To receive additional information or to submit inquiries about the Six Week Intensive Workshop click here or call 212-414-9570.

 Will I have my own computer?

 Yes.
-While some schools make students share equipment or split time on a machine, each student in our Six Week Intensive will have his/her own workstation for the duration of the workshop.
+While some schools make students share equipment or split time on a machine, each student in our Six Week Intensive will have his/her own workstation for the duration of the workshop for each full day of the class.

 Can you help me find work as an editor/assistant?